emileclarkb/Kara/src/Kara/Data/Docs/abilities.md

 description, and long description.
 If `config.json` is filled incorrectly Kara will automatically inform you.

+Additionally when using Kara for your own project you don't have to use the Abilities that come with here (ie. Time, Weather, etc.).
+You can simply delete these and recompile her.
+Everything about Kara is customizable!

 ### Making Your First Ability

 By this point you should have an empty Ability template.
 An Ability by itself won't